Thursday, August 20, 2009

-"No mate, I'm gonna do something that you will regret.
+"No mate, I'm gonna do something that you'll regret.
 You'll regret the fucking day you ripped old Yorky off mate.
 I've dealt with much bigger mongrel-bred Bastards than you Bruce.
-Don't fucking call here again mate.!"
+Don't fucking call here again mate!"

 "Now hold on Yorky, hold on a minute.
 Let me talk to my partner about it and I'll call you back within the hour."